 In this project I investigate both.

-In a practice where I am dependent on the generosity of others in objects, sounds and words spoken, the work is triggered by small material objects.
-Trinkets I find around my house or studio, that I discover in flea markets around Oslo, or are lent or given to me by friends or strangers.
+In a practice where I make myself dependent on the generosity of others, the work is triggered by material objects I find around my house or studio.
+That I discover in flea-markets around Oslo, or are lent or given to me by friends or strangers.

 Animating the inanimate objects.
 Inducing them with movement and purpose.
 Trying to discover their inherent magic.
-Placing depth and meaning there.

 Becoming aware of rhythms and patterns in this “povera”.